 Pasta Primavera – Even if the veggies are sparse, a handful of frozen peas and a batch of thinly cut pieces of carrot, celery, and onion can make plain pasta much more than simply a starch.

 Pasta with Tuna, Garlic, and Parsley – If you don’t have parsley, it still works.
-Add in a few leaves of thinly sliced spinach if you have them.
+A few leaves of thinly sliced spinach, arugula, or even kale substitute in a pinch.

 - Marcella Hazan’s quick tomato sauce with pasta.